 Invitations are based on results* from math tournaments around the state.
-Tournament organizers are encouraged to submit their tournament's Varsity results to the tournament secretary, Jonathan Johnson, at firstname.lastname@example.org, so winning teams and individuals may be invited.
+Tournament organizers are encouraged to submit their tournament's Varsity results to the tournament secretary, Henry Oglesby, at email@example.com, so winning teams and individuals may be invited.
 Any high school Varsity-level tournament may be a suitable State Math Tournament qualifying tournament, as long as results are submitted and the tournament takes place on or before March 31 each academic year.

 *From submitted tournament results, each school receives a Qualifying Index (QI).
 The QI is computed by dividing the total number of teams by your school's placement.
 For example, if your school places 3rd out of 24 schools, your QI is 8.
 On March 30th, all schools are ranked according to their single greatest QI, and the top 36 are invited.
 (Only Varsity level tournaments in the state of Georgia may be considered qualifying tournaments.
 All schools are ordered together regardless of GHSA or GISA classification.
 Multiple teams from one school and teams from out-of-state are removed from the count.)

 The State Math Tournament consists of three rounds: a written test, individual ciphering, and, for the first time, a team round.

 The individual written test contains 45 multiple-choice questions and 5 free-response questions with a 90-minute time limit.
 A student can expect questions from the following area of mathematics, with an indication of the number of problems in each area: Algebra (10-18), Geometry (8-12), Analytic Geometry (5-10), Trigonometry (4-8), Precalculus (4-8), Calculus (1-3), Discrete Math (10-15).
 The scoring for the written test is 5C+B, where C is the number correct and B is the number left blank.
 Incorrect answers earn zero points.